Unlike workers, self-employed business owners and freelancers often need to figure out their retirement plans on their own.

 Which Self-Employed Retirement Plan Is Right for Me?

-The Traditional IRA is a great starting point for someone who simply wants to start putting money in a retirement account when they don’t have any kind of savings incentive match plan from an employer.
+The Traditional or Roth IRA is a great starting point for someone who simply wants to start putting money in a retirement account when they don’t have any kind of savings incentive match plan from an employer.

-However, self-employed people with high-income levels or employees should consider an SDIRA, SEP IRA, Simple IRA, or solo 401 (k) to discover which features allow them to save for retirement while enjoying the biggest tax deduction.
+However, self-employed people with high-income levels or employees should consider an SDIRA, SEP IRA, Simple IRA, or Solo 401 (k) to discover which features allow them to save for retirement while enjoying the biggest tax deduction.

 Self-employed people catching up with retirement savings should also consider plans that increase maximum contributions after age 50.